ASAN service

-ASAN service (ASAN xidmət) is a state agency for public services to citizens of Azerbaijan.
+The ASAN service (ASAN xidmət) is an Azerbaijani state agency for public services.
 The agency's goal is to make services more easily accessible to citizens using modern technologies.
-The acronym “ASAN” stands for “Azerbaijan Service and Assessment Network”.
-The word “asan” means “easy” in Azerbaijani.
+The acronym "ASAN" stands for "Azerbaijan Service and Assessment Network".
+The word "asan" means "easy" in Azerbaijani.
+Thus, the name literally means "easy service".

-ASAN service, as part of the State Agency for Public Services and Social Innovations under the President of the Republic of Azerbaijan, is chaired by Ulvi Mehdiyev.
+The ASAN service, as part of the State Agency for Public Services and Social Innovations under the President of the Republic of Azerbaijan, is chaired by Ulvi Mehdiyev.